 Oh!
 And if you really want to the inside scoop on my books, join my Facebook Reader Group where I ask for help with character names, book cover feedback, and more!

-On a cold, rainy November day, Mia Hayes’ husband left for work on his Vespa.
-Mia would have normally driven him, but she was waiting on a phone call with an editor and didn’t have time.
+On a rainy November day, Mia Hayes’ husband left for work on his Vespa.
+Normally, she would have driven him, but Mia was waiting on a phone call with an editor and didn’t have time.

 She never saw that caring, loving version of her husband again.

-The fallout from his accident—Mia’s guilt and her husband’s PTSD, memory loss, and depression—consumed their lives over the next year-and-a-half as her laid-back husband changed into an angry man with few memories of their past.
-Desperate to hold her fragile family together, Mia ignored her own unraveling.
+The fallout from his accident–Mia’s guilt and her husband’s PTSD, memory loss, and depression–consumed their lives over the next five years as her laid-back husband changed into an angry man with few memories of their past.
+Desperate to hold her fragile family together, Mia ignored her own unraveling and plunged into bipolar depression.

 Through ups and downs, mental illness and bad decisions, Mia struggled with what it means to be a good wife and mother, whether saving her marriage was worth the pain, and understanding that healing is a personal journey.